SHWotever/FakeCH340DriverFixer/README.md

 The huge problem is that windows update will reinstall again and again the offending driver, requiring some deeper manipulations to block and keep an older driver.

+NB :
-NB : if you freshly bought your device (Arduino or other devices) running such fake chips, better return it and ask for a refund instead of encouraging keeping fake chips on the market.
+- if you freshly bought your device (Arduino or other devices) running such fake chips, better return it and ask for a refund instead of encouraging keeping fake chips on the market.
 For others having such chips with expired warranty this workaround is for you.
+- A new version came out with the same issues: 3.9.2024.09, the patch has been updated to remove it too

 ### How to recognise a fake CH340G chip ?